 Pour the 4 tablespoons of melted butter into the flour mixture, and blend together with a fork until the mixture is crumbly.

-Roll out the dough on a lightly floured surface, constantly flouring your rolling pin.
+Roll out the dough on a lightly floured surface, flouring your rolling pin often.
 Flatten the dough out until it's at least 2-3 inches larger than your pie plate.

 Carefully place the dough into a 6-inch pie plate, smoothing it out inside the pie plate and letting the edges overhang.